 - Baltimore, Maryland has a very distinctive difference between the beautiful Inner Harbor (tourist district) and the areas surrounding it.

-- Oakland, California is considered this to San Francisco.
+- Oakland and Richmond, California are considered this to San Francisco.
 However, most of what fits the bill is the southeast end called "East Oakland".
 Only the airport and Coliseum aren't considered dangerous.
+Oakland's downtown has been gentrifying as hipsters flee the astronomical rents across the bay.
+Similarly, the affluent neighborhood of Point Richmond has a small-town neighboorhood feel despite being located near a high-crime area.

 - Detroit is what happens when an entire city becomes this.